List of airports in the Los Angeles area: Hollywood Burbank Airport

 Hollywood Burbank Airport (BUR), the smallest of the primary airports in the area, handles only domestic air service.
 The airport is located in Burbank, and serves the heavily populated areas of northern Los Angeles County.
-It is the closest airport to Burbank, the central and northeastern parts of L.A. (including Hollywood and Downtown Los Angeles), Glendale, Pasadena, the San Fernando Valley, the Santa Clarita Valley, and the western San Gabriel Valley.
+It is the closest airport to the central and northeastern parts of L.A. (including Hollywood and Downtown Los Angeles), Glendale, Pasadena, the San Fernando Valley, the Santa Clarita Valley, and the western San Gabriel Valley.
 In addition to its small physical size, the airport only has 14 gates and for the purposes of noise abatement, only schedules commercial flights between 7:00 am and 10:00 pm.
 Despite these limitations, Burbank is the region's third-busiest airport, handling 6 million passengers in 2019.

 Hollywood Burbank Airport is the only airport in the area with a direct rail connection to Downtown Los Angeles from two stations, Burbank Airport–North and Burbank Airport–South.